House tees up final vote for $1.7 trillion spending bill

 “How can we send an additional $47 BILLION to Ukraine for security while terrorists, drugs, and criminals flood our southern border?” tweeted Rep. Matt Rosendale, R-Mont.

 “$100 billion to Ukraine.
-Let’s put that in perspective,” tweeted Rep. Thomas Massie, R-Ky., including past rounds of aid in his count.
+Let’s put that in perspective,” tweeted Rep. Thomas Massie, R-Ky., who included past rounds of aid in his count.
 “That’s more than $200 million this year from each Congressional district.
 What could your congressman have done for your district with $200 million?”

 McCarthy has warned that Republicans would not write a “blank check” for Ukraine in the next Congress.
 Senate Majority Leader Chuck Schumer said after Thursday’s vote he’s having trouble understanding the concerns.